Measure And Optimize Cumulative Layout Shift (CLS)

 A Cumulative Layout Shift score below 0.1 is considered good for user experience.
 Scores ranging from 0.1 to 0.25 are considered to need improvement, while scores above 0.25 are considered poor.

-Cumulative Layout Shift is one of the Core Web Vitals metrics that Google uses as a ranking signal.
+Cumulative Layout Shift is one of the Core Web Vitals metrics that Google uses as a search result ranking signal.

 How does Cumulative Layout Shift affect Lighthouse scores?β

-The performance subscore for CLS is visible in DebugBear for example:
+The performance subscore for CLS is visible in a DebugBear page speed test result for example:

 What causes unexpected layout shift?β